 SAMPLE indicates if a respondent reported receiving a free sample of the prescription medicine in the round (0=no, 1=yes).
 Each household respondent was asked in each round whether or not they received any free samples of a reported prescribed medicine during the round.
-However, respondents were not asked to report the number of free samples received, nor was it made clear that any free samples received were included in the count of the number of times that the respondent reported purchasing or otherwise obtaining the prescribed medicine during the round.
-Therefore, SAMPLE=1 for all acquisitions that a respondent reported for a person for a specific prescription medicine during the round.
-This allows individual analysts to determine for themselves how free samples should be handled in their analysis.
+However, respondents were not asked to report the number of free samples received, nor was it made clear that free samples were included in the count of the number of times that the respondent reported purchasing or otherwise obtaining the prescribed medicine during the round.
+It is important for analysts to note, SAMPLE is not a count variable of free samples; SAMPLE =1 for all acquisitions of a prescribed medicine that a respondent reported getting a free sample of during the round.
+This flag variable simply allows individual analysts to determine for themselves how free samples should be handled in their analysis.